-Windows 8 pro OS is a closed source operating system and the computers with Windows 8 pro are only integrated with downgrade rights.
-Duplicate copies of Windows 8 Pro do not possess duplicate copies downgrade rights, so you can’t buy the Windows 8 Pro Pack to get downgrade rights.
+Windows 8 pro-OS is a closed source operating system and the computers with Windows 8 pro are only integrated with downgrade rights.
+Duplicate copies of Windows 8 Pro do not possess duplicate copies to downgrade rights, so you can’t buy the Windows 8 Pro Pack to get downgrade rights.

 - With this Downgrade rights you can only downgrade to Windows 7 Professional or Windows Vista Business, but not Windows XP.

-Suppose you purchase the new computer that came with new version of windows 8 and you are getting problem in handling the windows 8, and preferring to go back to windows 7 pro, here there are few things that you should note and apply it:-
+Suppose you purchase the new computer that came with the new version of Windows 8 and you are getting problem in handling the windows 8, and preferring to go back to windows 7 pro, here there are few things that you should note and apply it:-

 - Microsoft designed the Windows 8 Pro system that it doesn’t qualify for “downgrading” to Windows 7 Professional. while Windows 7 can be upgraded to Windows 8 pro.
 In general terms, the following note explains how to move from Windows 8 Pro to Windows 7 Professional:1.
 Back up everything, before installation